mohsaqr/latents/README.md

 R CMD INSTALL .
 ```

-The package ships one example dataset, so the first example runs as written.
-`course_engagement` has 1,422 enrolments: 106 students, 32 courses, up to
-fifteen courses per student.
-It replaces the two datasets earlier versions
-shipped, because one frame now carries what needed two. `student` is the
-nesting unit, `sequence` orders each student's own courses, and
+## Example Dataset and Methodological Structure

+The package includes one example dataset, `course_engagement`, which is used throughout the examples.
+The dataset contains 1,422 course enrolments from 106 students across 32 courses, with each student contributing observations from up to fifteen courses.

+The important point is that each row represents one student enrolled in one course.
+This gives the data a multilevel and longitudinal structure.
+Enrolments are grouped within students, and the courses taken by each student are ordered over time.
+Because all of the required variables are stored in the same data frame, the same 1,422 rows can be used for the two-level model, the latent transition model, and the membership-covariate model.

+The variable `student` identifies which enrolments belong to the same student.
+It therefore defines the nesting structure for the multilevel model and is specified using `id = "student"`.

+Within each student, the variable `sequence` records the order in which courses were taken.
+This ordering is used in the latent transition model through `time = "sequence"`, allowing profile membership to be examined across a student's sequence of course enrolments.

-`previous_grade` is a covariate recorded before each enrolment, so the same
+The variable `previous_grade` is recorded before each enrolment.
+Because it precedes the enrolment being modeled, it can be used as a covariate of profile membership through `profile_covariates = "previous_grade"`.
-1,422 rows fit the two-level model (`id = "student"`), the latent transition
-model (`time = "sequence"`) and the membership-covariate model
-(`profile_covariates = "previous_grade"`) without changing dataset.

-The data are simulated, and they carry the truth each row was generated from
-beside the indicators — `engagement` for the pattern the row came from,
-`student_type` for the kind of student — so a fit can be checked against what
-produced it.
-The five indicators are learning-analytics event counts, `log1p`-transformed
-and then standardized within course, so a value reads as standard deviations
-from that course's average enrolment.
+Taken together, these variables allow the same dataset to support several related analyses.
+The observations are nested within students through `student`, ordered within students through `sequence`, and accompanied by a pre-enrolment covariate through `previous_grade`.

+The `course_engagement` data are simulated, which means that the data-generating structure is known.
+Two additional variables store this information alongside the observed indicators.
+The variable `engagement` records the pattern from which each row was generated, while `student_type` records the type of student from which it came.
+These variables make it possible to compare the profiles estimated by a model with the known structure used to generate the data.

+The dataset also contains five learning-analytics indicators.
+These variables are event counts that were first transformed using `log1p` and then standardized within course.
+As a result, each value is interpreted relative to other enrolments in the same course.
+A value of zero corresponds to the course average, while positive and negative values indicate how many standard deviations an enrolment lies above or below that average.

 ```r
 library(multilpa)